erusseil/PISN-classification/README.md

 It is in this context that this project takes place.
 We will focus on identifying Pair Instability Supernovae (called PISN) in particular.
 This is a rare type of transient event which  was not present in the PLAsTiCC training sample.
 Now that the testing sample is public, we will use the PISN data to train directly a machine learning model.

 To begin with, you need to have the PLAsTiCC data set.
-It is downladable here : https://zenodo.org/record/2539456#.YED0lP4o9hE
+It is downladable [here](https://zenodo.org/record/2539456#.YED0lP4o9hE)

 For both testing and training you will find a data and a metadata file.
 The data file contains the light curves themselves, while metadata contains additionnal informations about the objects.
 The training is made of 2 files : "plasticc_train_lightcurves.csv" and "plasticc_train_metadata.csv"